The Power of a Last Will and Testament in Kentucky

 Elder Law Guidance: Your Estate Planning Ally

 - Authority Delegation: We guide you in appointing a reliable personal representative or executor.
-This empowers a trusted individual with the authority to administer your estate should you become incapacitated.
+This empowers such person with the authority granted to administer your estate should you become incapacitated.

 - Guardian Designation: For those with dependent children or vulnerable adults in their care, we assist in appointing a guardian, giving you peace of mind that your loved ones will be looked after.

-- Real Estate and Personal Property: We help specify the distribution of real estate and personal property, ensuring that your assets are transferred to your designated beneficiaries as per your wishes.
+- Real Estate and Personal Property: We help specify the distribution of real property and personal property, ensuring that your assets are transferred to your designated beneficiaries per your wishes.

 - Cost Efficiency: Our commitment transcends just drafting your will; we aim to provide cost-effective solutions that anticipate and avoid unnecessary expenses during probate.